-The project that our team has decided on deals with integrating music streaming platforms for easy user access.
-Our project has the goal of giving the user the ability to access all songs on one platform.
-This solves the problem of having to utilize multiple different streaming sites to get all the music they are wanting.
-This will be accomplished through combining various existing platforms by using their API's so that all the songs will be in one place.
+The project that our team has decided on deals with integrating various music streaming platforms for easy user access.
+Our project has the goal of giving the user the ability to access all songs on one platform and to seamlessly integrate the music they are listening to into one space.
+This solves the problem of having to utilize multiple different streaming sites to get all the music they are wanting and allows the user to be able to listen to their music in a faster and more streamlined manner.
+This will be accomplished through combining various existing platforms (such as Spotify, Apple Music, SoundCloud, etc) by using their API's so that all the songs will be in one place.
 Our current execution plan is to utilize a combination of typescript, css and html to create a web application for easy user access.
+Later on this project could lead to the development of a mobile application with the same functions as the web application, but with more ease as it could be utilized more readily on a mobile device.